code4yonglei/deep-learning-intro/paper.md

 monitor and troubleshoot the training process, and implement different layer types, such as convolutional layers.

+We use data with permissive licenses and designed for real world use cases:

+- The Penguin dataset (@horst_allisonhorstpalmerpenguins_2020)
+- The Dollar Street Dataset (@gaviria_rojas_dollar_2022) is representative and contains accurate demographic information to ensure their robustness and fairness, especially for smaller subpopulations.

 # Statement of Need
 There are many free online course materials on deep learning, see for example: @noauthor_fastai_nodate; @noauthor_udemy_nodate; @noauthor_udemy_nodate-1; @noauthor_udemy_nodate-2; @noauthor_coursera_nodate; @noauthor_freecodecamporg_2022.